Neural-Finance/XGboost_Index-Enhancement-Strategy/README.md

 A Index-Enhancement-Strategy based on XGboost, the code is written in Python, but the document is **written in Chinese.** This is a final project from Tsinghua 2019 *Quantitative Investment Theory* .
 This project is more like to give you a framework and inspiration.
 We can't upload all the factors (we just provide a small sample) because some of them belong to a leading stock company and some of them come from outstanding hedge fund.
 Thus, maybe you can change the data, and still use our framework.

 ## Data
 I am sorry, due to the copyright, I can only upload some part of the factors, **I only give the factor value from some time period, and I didn't give the formula, for the sake of the company who gives me!
 But it will be enough for you, if you regard it as an inspiring framework.
-You can replace the input data easily.**.
-These factors are really powerful, some part of them powered by tier-1 stock company in China, and some from Alpha 101, and some from GP learn's generation.
+You can replace the input data easily.** These factors are from powered by tier-1 stock company in China, and some from Alpha 101, and some from GP learn's generation.
+If you want to run the code, you only have to change the time of the backtest and the file path.
 <br/>
-If you want to run the code, you only have to change the time of the backtest and the file path.

 ![image](https://github.com/Neural-Finance/XGboost_Index-Enhancement-Strategy/blob/master/image/data.png)